Radiology for the earth.

 You’ve finally reached the construction stage of your project.
 Excavators are onsite and powered up.
 Suddenly, an excavator hits a shallow ridge of rock not identified during preconstruction investigations.
 And now the project timeline is affected, not to mention the budget.

-RETTEW completed the asset purchase of Enviroscan, a geophysical survey company with highly trained staff and advanced specialized equipment.
+RETTEW’s geophysicists are highly trained and have advanced specialized equipment at their disposal.
 They have worked around the globe to detect, scan, and map underground, underwater, or otherwise hidden targets.
 This work helps your projects move ahead faster, safer, smoother, and with less cost.
-The addition of Enviroscan’s geophysics expertise seamlessly integrates with our reputation for geotechnical investigations, environmental permitting expertise, and subsurface utility engineering.
+Our geophysics services seamlessly integrate with our geotechnical investigations, environmental permitting expertise, and subsurface utility engineering.

 Great people; great science.